nyorain/lambdaV/README.md

-# λ-V to SPIR-V compiler
+# λV to SPIR-V compiler

 Final project for CPSC 539B: Compiler theory.
 This models a compiler from a simple made-up programming language with functional concepts (developed